chingchenms/llvm/docs/Coroutines.md

 # LLVM Coroutines
 ## Introduction
-bla bla
+LLVM coroutines are functions that have one or more suspend points.
+When a suspend point is reached, execution of a coroutine is suspended.
+A suspended coroutine can be resumed to continue execution from the last suspend point or be destroyed. bla bla
 ## Terms
 * Coroutine Frame: storage that persist across coroutine suspends and resumes.